servivum/docker-host-cleanup/README.md

 ## Usage

 ⚠️ Notice: Don't use tag `latest` in production.
-Choose tag corresponding to used version you will find with `docker version`.
+Choose tag corresponding to used Docker version you will find with `docker version`.

 ### 1. Run as "Low-level" Container